Friday, October 20, 2023

 The thing was swallowed by the bodies of the crowd and a moment later he was no longer certain just what he had seen.
 Maybe I just saw a bunch of people together and got confused, he thought.
 But it was difficult to convince himself, and he was left with a nagging sensation that he had seen something secret and terrible.

 Finally, he made up his mind that it must be someone with some kind of awful birth defect, or someone who had been in a fire or had some kind of industrial accident, and he told himself he had no right to feel horrified by them the way he had.
 If anything, it was sad.
 The person must be lonely, he thought, but in spite of this internal monologue, he didn’t feel sad.
-He felt horrified and disgusted.
-He had seen something that repelled him, and felt a deep loathing and disgust that mingled with the perverse desire to see it again, to confirm just how hideous it was.
+He had seen something that repelled him, and felt a deep loathing and repugnance that mingled with the perverse desire to see it again, to confirm just how hideous it was.
 And yet, he was afraid to see it again as well, though he did not know why, only that the sight was upsetting in a way that he could not articulate.
 In turn, this feeling led to a kind of shame – he had been raised with the idea that all human beings deserved understanding and compassion and had taken that to heart.
 In his work in the burn unit he had seen plenty of people who had been through terrible things, some of whom were injured beyond the capacity for speech.
 One lady in particular came to mind, a woman who had been trapped in her car after an accident, who had to wait, ensnared, as the hungry fire came to devour her, eating her fingers, eyes, lips, tongue and nose as it worked its way across her body.
 She was terrible to look upon, but he felt compassion for her.
 But for some reason he could not identify, he was unable to summon any compassion whatsoever for the thing he had seen through the crowd.
 He hated it, and though he was ashamed of his hate, it would not go away.

 He had decided to stop ruminating on it and put the thing out of his mind when he realized he had lost Sanae.
 She was no longer with him.
 He spun about, looking for her wildly.
 When had she let go of his hand? he wondered.
 Was it when they stopped momentarily to look at the takoyaki seller’s wares?
 He seized on this idea and turned around to make his way through the horde to the vendor, who was shouting at the top of his lungs.
 “Irasshaimase!
 Irasshaimase!
 Irasshaimase!”